cosmosinscription/CITNS/docs/CITNS-420.md

 The default CITNS format version is `0` when no `VERSION` is given

 ## `ACTION` commands and `PARAMS`
-By defining `ACTION` commands and `PARAMS` for each command, we standardize a way in which the `BTNS` `token` functionality can be extended.
+By defining `ACTION` commands and `PARAMS` for each command, we standardize a way in which the `CITNS` `token` functionality can be extended.

 **Broadcast Format:**
 `bt:ACTION|PARAMS`